Seven Easy Inverter Circuits for Beginners

 Because of this, the two halves cannot operate simultaneously at once.

-Assuming that the upper half transistors conduct first, it follows that R2 and the lower half winding of the transformer are how they will receive their biassing voltage.
+Assuming that the upper-half transistors conduct first, it follows that R2 and the lower-half winding of the transformer are how they will receive their biasing voltage.

-The entire battery voltage is instead drawn via their collectors and to the ground the instant they become fully saturated and conduct.
+The entire battery voltage is instead drawn via their collectors and to the ground the instant they become fully saturated and conduct electricity.

 Any voltage applied to their base through R2 is sucked out dry by this, and the transistors cease to conduct.